Greeks aghast as far-right party wins votes - but whose?

 Linked to racist attacks on immigrants, Golden Dawn says it wants to seal Greek borders with landmines and its election flyers promised to "rid the country of their stench".

-But in rundown Athens neighbourhoods, the party has managed to build a Robin Hood image among some.
+But in rundown Athens neighborhoods, the party has managed to build a Robin Hood image among some.

 Its members - often muscular young men with shaved heads and tight t-shirts - escorted elderly women to the bank and delivered bags of food to poor families struggling to get by during the country's harshest economic crisis in decades.